trinker/termco/README.md

 We may see a common term such as the word *right* and want to see what other terms collocate with it.
-Using a regular expression that searches for multiple terms can improve a model's accuracy and ability to discriminate.
+Using a regular expression that searches for multiple terms can improve a model’s accuracy and ability to discriminate.
 Using `search_term` in combination with `frequent_terms` can be a powerful way to see which words tend to collocate.
 Here I pass a regex for *right* (`\\bright`) to `search_term`.
 This pulls up the